team-four-ics414/team-four-ics414.github.io/index.md

 ### Calendar Page

+This page allows users to view a calendar of upcoming events.
+There might be a weekly card that show up on the homepage to show the weekly events on an organization page.

 ![](images/calendar-mockup.png)

-This page allows users to view a calendar of upcoming events.
-There might be a a weekly card that show up on the homepage to show the weekly events on an organization page.

 ## Developer Guide